 Words, No Rules

 McClelland & Patterson (2002)

 About rules:

-- rules = human cognition is symbolic, modular, innate, and domain-specific.
-The specific form of rule they're after here: rules as "discrete, categorical and symbolic objects used in a specialized, innate language module". - Pattern associators don't suppose any of this is necessary.
+rules = human cognition is symbolic, modular, innate, and domain-specific.
+The specific form of rule they're after here: rules as "discrete, categorical and symbolic objects used in a specialized, innate language module".

+Pattern associators don't suppose any of this is necessary.
 Rules are about descriptions of language use, but there's no psychological reality to them.

 Words, No Rules: What About the Neurological Evidence?

 Because neural networks can be mapped to brains, networks can have "lesions" in them the same way that brains do, by selectively removing a section of a functional network.

-Words, No Rules: What About the Neurological Evidence? - Because neural networks can be mapped to brains, networks can have "lesions" in them the same way that brains do, by selectively removing a section of a functional network. - However, it is hard to get the double dissociation pattern observed in human patients.
-No matter where a neural network is lesioned, the network's performance on irregulars (dig~dug) suffers more than its performance on regulars (look~looked).
+Words, No Rules: What About the Neurological Evidence?

+Because neural networks can be mapped to brains, networks can have "lesions" in them the same way that brains do, by selectively removing a section of a functional network.

+However, it is hard to get the double dissociation pattern observed in human patients.
+No matter where a neural network is lesioned, the network's performance on irregulars (dig-dug) suffers more than its performance on regulars (look~looked).
 (It always behaves like an anomic patient, not like an agrammatic patient.)

 Point from the rules camp: There must be something additional besides this kind of associative memory in human brains.

+Rules Schmules

-Rules Schmules McClelland & Patterson (2002) say:
+McClelland & Patterson (2002) say:

-- Predictions that symbolic rule models make - 1) Acquisition of the symbolic rule is sudden - 2) Rule is uniform in its applicability - 3) Rule-based mechanism is separate from exceptions mechanism Discussion: Are all these really true of the Words-And-Rules model?
+Predictions that symbolic rule models make

+- 1) Acquisition of the symbolic rule is sudden - 2) Rule is uniform in its applicability - 3) Rule-based mechanism is separate from exceptions mechanism

+Discussion: Are all these really true of the Words-And-Rules model?
 What about for any symbolic rule model?

-Discussion: Is it true that probabilistic performance does not accord well with the notion of acquisition of rules?
-Rules Schmules

-Point: regularization not just about the Elsewhere rule (which we would expect novel verbs to fall under) Rules Schmules Application of rule: against the Elsewhere application even for known words

-Rules Schmules McClelland & Patterson (2002): Neural basis for rules vs. words - Non-fluent aphasics (agrammatism): effects of regular vs. irregular difficulties disappear once test words are controlled more thoroughly for phonological properties - Parkinson's Disease (extra rule application dugged, walkeded): could be due to phonological complexity of test words not being controlled Well, maybe rules aren't so bad (M&P 2002) Albright & Hayes (2003) is an example of a rule-based model that has good properties: graded rule activation, probabilistic outcomes, allow rules to strengthen gradually with experience, incorporate semantic and phonological constraints, and use rules within a mechanism that incorporates word-specific information.
+Rules Schmules McClelland & Patterson (2002): Neural basis for rules vs. words 1) Non-fluent aphasics (agrammatism): effects of regular vs. irregular difficulties disappear once test words are controlled more thoroughly for phonological properties 2) Parkinson's Disease (extra rule application - dugged, walkeded): could be due to phonological complexity of test words not being controlled

+Well, maybe rules aren't so bad (M&P 2002)

+Albright & Hayes (2003) is an example of a rule-based model that has good properties: graded rule activation, probabilistic outcomes, allow rules to strengthen gradually with experience, incorporate semantic and phonological constraints, and use rules within a mechanism that incorporates word-specific information.

 But then is this empirically indistinguishable from a connectionist account?
 (M&P think not - "rules" are just higher-level descriptions of regularities in pattern associator.)

 Pinker & Ullman (rebuttal) 2002: Combination and Structure!

 Sure, there's quasi-regularity....but that's not the big deal (which doesn't mean it's not important...)

 Big deal: Does human cognition use mechanisms that are combinatorial and sensitive to grammatical structure and categories?

+Rule = combinatorial operation (ex: +ed)

+Of course they can be acquired and used probabilistically.

+More important:

-Rule = combinatorial operation (ex: +ed) Of course they can be acquired and used probabilistically. - More important: - 1) Do they apply when memory fails to retrieve exception? - 2) Do they apply to heterogeneous situations with only grammatical category as the common denominator? - Does it disassociate neurophysiologically with memory lookup and associate with combinatorial processing?
+- 1) Do they apply when memory fails to retrieve exception? - 2) Do they apply to heterogeneous situations with only grammatical category as the common denominator? - 3) Does it disassociate neurophysiologically with memory lookup and associate with combinatorial processing?